 * Disclaimer – I no longer use Scrivener.
-I now use Plume Creator.
+I now use LibreWrite.
 While I’m thrilled if you enjoy this post about Scrivener, I really can’t help you with any questions on it.
 Scrivener is a great program if you are on Mac or Windows, but now I’m on Linux and there is no official Linux port.
+Please don’t ask me for advice on this post from 2012.

 When you are first starting out writing a novel and are not set in your ways, you tend to look closely at how other writers ply their craft.
 This includes how they structure their novels and what software programs they use.
 Every writer is different and we all have our own way of doing things.
 The only way you are going to discover what works for you is to try the methods that others use and see if you like them.